Kishorenotfound/Plant-Layout-2--and-Factory-Layout-Design_DELMIA/README.md

 The tree on the left side lists the individual resources/equipment placed in the factory.

 3.Conveyors and material flow

-The black/grey conveyor structures in the middle of the plant are particularly important.
+black/grey conveyor structures in the middle of the plant are particularly important.

 They are used to: